 Riding bikes has always been a favourite pastime for many, but more so in the past 12 months.
 Since the pandemic, searches for “bikes for sale” on Google has risen up to 50%.
 That means there are more bikes flying off the shelves and onto the road.
 But why do people ride bikes?
 Or better yet, why should you take up cycling?
 There are many reasons why bike riding could be beneficial and we’re here to tell you why.

-Riding a bike is a form of low impact exercise making it a physical activity many can part take in.
+Riding a bike is a form of low-impact exercise making and has many health benefits.
 It causes less strain and injuries when compared to other physical activities.

 It is also a form of exercise that doesn’t require much skill.
-Most people learn to ride a bike as kids and this skill is generally stored as muscle memory, meaning the coordination and skills needed to ride a bike are almost never forgotten.
+Most people learn to ride a bike as kids and this skill is maintained through muscle memory, meaning the coordination and skills needed to ride a bike are almost never forgotten.
 You’ll just need a few rides before you’re riding like a pro again.

 The main health benefit that cyclists achieve is increased cardiovascular fitness as consistent bike riding can increase your stamina and aerobic fitness.

-Because bike riding greatly improves your cardiovascular fitness, riding your bike can help with diseases such as strokes, high blood pressure and heart attacks.
-Healthy cardiovascular means you have good heart and lung circulation and more blood is pumped with each heartbeat.
+Because bike riding greatly improves your cardiovascular fitness, riding your bike can help with diseases such as strokes, high blood pressure, and heart attacks.
+A healthy cardiovascular system is an indication of good heart and blood vessel function and is a major health benefit of cycling.

 Riding your bike is a great way to burn some unwanted calories, however, the amount you burn depends on the intensity of your bike ride, weight, gender and a whole host of other variables.